binny1446/SPC_Website/_posts/2019-01-07-example-post-1.md

 ---
-title: Example post 1
+title: Orientation of Juniors
-author: sarah-johnson
+author: Kapil
 tags:
-  - biology
-  - medicine
+  - Orientation
-  - big data
+  - IIT BHU

 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+We are going to be the best club